Ice Cream Wars & Scoop Secrets

 Various locations

-Island Gelato Co’s three, unfailingly charming, ice creameries are always a popular spot for innovative treats.
-And who can blame people for lining up to shove a handmade scoop of summery strawberry, prosecco and nougat, or Christmas nectarine, thyme & prosecco sorbet in their faces?
+Island Gelato Co’s three unfailingly charming ice creameries are always a popular spot for innovative treats.
+And who can blame people for lining up to shove a handmade scoop of summery strawberry, prosecco, and nougat or Christmas nectarine, thyme, and prosecco sorbet in their faces?

-Started in Waiheke in 2014, the team behind Island Gelato Co are a creative bunch, focusing on inventing new sensational seasonal flavours and designing cool and funky spaces where customers can come, sit and enjoy a scoop or two.
-Creamy, crunchy chewy and zesty, there are over 70 plus flavours and weekly specials, all of which are lovingly created in-store daily.
+Started in Waiheke in 2014, the team behind Island Gelato Co. are a creative bunch, focusing on inventing new sensational seasonal flavours and designing cool and funky spaces where customers can come, sit and enjoy a scoop or two.
+Creamy, crunchy, chewy and zesty, there are over 70 flavours and weekly specials, all lovingly created in-store daily.

-If you happen to be in Waiheke for the day, their shipping container-store in Oneroa is a must, or you can find them in the Britomart Ferry Building or the Westfield Mall in Newmarket.
+If you happen to be in Waiheke for the day, their shipping container store in Oneroa is a must.
+You can also find them in the Britomart Ferry Building or the Westfield Mall in Newmarket.

 22 Jellicoe Street, Wynyard Quarter & 6 Morningside Drive, Morningside